-This years celebrity guest to be announced soon!
+This years celebrity guest to is Eddie the Eagle!
 We would like to thank last years ex - Tetbury girl Ellie Harrison for opening the Races.
 The co-host of BBC's CountryFile, Ellie started the Races for us.

 If you are a registered charity and would like to be considerd as one of next years beneficiaries then please contact us.
 Closing date for applications will be the 30th of November the previous year.